Publishing

 Writing the future we deserve.

-An independent imprint, since 2010 — and a sister imprint, in 2026.
+An independent imprint, since 2012 — and a new initiative in 2026.

 A heritage list of twelve titles by queer Indian writers.
 A new direction, drawing from the Queer India Archives.
 And Queer Ink Swabhimaan, our forthcoming sister imprint supporting queer Indian writers to publish their own work.